-- 15. The metabolism of carbohydrates that are non-digestible by the host, such as inulin, by various bacterial genera in the gut leads to the production of short-chain fatty acids, primarily acetate, propionate and butyrate, with other lesser components, including branched-chain acids.
+11 The metabolism of carbohydrates that are non-digestible by the host, such as inulin, by various bacterial genera in the gut leads to the production of short-chain fatty acids, primarily acetate, propionate and butyrate, with other lesser components, including branched-chain acids.
 Butyrate appears to be an important nutrient for the gut epithelium, maintaining its barrier function and thus preventing "leakage" of gut antigens and pro-inflammatory molecules into the general circulation.
-Butyrate has been found to be effective in reducing the symptoms of ulcerative colitis in humans (Scheppach et al (1992). - 16.
-Kimura et al (2013) investigated the action of SCFAs at adipose tissue-expressed GPR43 G-protein-coupled receptors in wild type and Gpr43-/- mice.
-The knockout mice were obese and the wild type were lean.
+Butyrate has been found to be effective in reducing the symptoms of ulcerative colitis in humans (Scheppach et al (1992).
+However, Imai et al (2012, from abstract) found that cellfree supernatant from cultures of butyrate-producing bacteria found in the human gut, such as Fusobacterium nucleatum, Clostridium cochlearium and Eubacterium multiforme, could promote histone deacetylation in vitro and promote reactivation of latent HIV-1 infection.

+12 Kimura et al (2013) investigated the action of SCFAs at adipose tissueexpressed GPR43 G-protein-coupled receptors in wild type and Gpr43^{-/-} mice.
+The knockout mice were obese, and the wild type were lean.
 Activation of the receptor was found to decrease insulin sensitivity and fat accumulation in adipocytes from white, but not brown, adipose tissue, and increase insulin sensitivity in muscle and liver.
-Acetate was found to suppress insulin-induced glucose and fatty acid uptake in adipocytes from wild-type but not Gpr43-/- mice Acetate moreover promoted phosphorylation of PTEN, a known downstream effector of GPR43, which blocks the insulin receptor cascade by dephosphorylating PIP3.
-Thus, acetate was found to suppress the effect of insulin in adipose cells without directly affecting insulin receptors.
-The increase in insulin sensitivity in other tissues was thought to result from GPR43 activity increasing glucose uptake. - 17.
-Oleskin and Shenderov (2016) briefly reviewed observed effects of SCFAs on host neurotransmitter function.
-Propionate and butyrate appeared to regulate expression of the gene for tryptophan hydroxylase, the rate-limiting step in serotonin synthesis, and decrease the activity of histone deacetylases, which appears to improve various neurological conditions, such as Parkinson's disease, depression and schizophrenia.
+Acetate was found to suppress insulin-induced glucose and fatty acid uptake in adipocytes from wild-type but not Gpr43^{-/-} mice Acetate moreover promoted phosphorylation of PTEN, a known downstream effector of GPR43, which blocks the insulin receptor cascade by dephosphorylating PIP3.
+Thus, acetate suppressed the effect of insulin in adipose cells without directly affecting insulin receptors.
+The increase in insulin sensitivity in other tissues was thought to result from GPR43 activity increasing glucose uptake.

+13 Oleskin and Shenderov (2016) briefly reviewed observed effects of SCFAs on host neurotransmitter function.
+Propionate and butyrate appeared to regulate expression of the gene for tryptophan hydroxylase, the rate-limiting step in serotonin synthesis, and decrease the activity of histone deacetylases, which seems to improve various neurological conditions, such as Parkinson's disease, depression and schizophrenia.
+Hoyles et al (2018) found that physiological concentrations of propionate had a protective effect on the permeability of the blood brain barrier against bacterial lipopolysaccharide as seen in an in vitro model system.
+The mechanism appeared to be downregulation of expression of the protein CD14, an accessory protein involved in the LPS activation of proinflammatory Toll-like receptors.
 Such beneficial actions of SCFAs were concentration-dependent since high concentrations, especially of propionate, had been associated with the expression of autism-related genes.

-- 18. Acetate has also been found to mediate intestinal IgA release via activation of GRP43 receptors.
+14 Acetate has also been found to mediate intestinal IgA release via activation of GRP43 receptors.
 This effect was not mimicked by butyrate and was independent of T cells.
-Acetate did not promote IgA production by directly stimulating B cells but by activating retinoic acid production of regulatory dendritic cells, which then induced B cells to produce IgA. - 19.
-Morrison and Preston (2016) reviewed recent evidence for the influence of acetate, propionate and butyrate on gut integrity, glucose homeostasis, lipid metabolism, appetite regulation and immune function.
-They concluded that "The multifaceted roles of SCFA suggest that they may play an important role over the life-course in protecting the body against deteriorating metabolic control and inflammatory status associated with Western lifestyles". - 20.
-SCFAs thus appear to be multifunctional effectors linking the metabolism of the gut microbiota to host physiology.
+Acetate did not promote IgA production by directly stimulating B cells but by activating retinoic acid production of regulatory dendritic cells, which then induced B cells to produce IgA.

+15 Morrison and Preston (2016) reviewed recent evidence for the influence of acetate, propionate and butyrate on gut integrity, glucose homeostasis, lipid metabolism, appetite regulation and immune function.
+They concluded that "The multifaceted roles of SCFA suggest that they may play an important role over the life-course in protecting the body against deteriorating metabolic control and inflammatory status associated with Western lifestyles".

+16 SCFAs thus appear to be multifunctional effectors linking the metabolism of the gut microbiota to host physiology.